-Industry Portfolio Company ^{(a) (b)} Investment Type ^(c) Rate ^(d) Cash/PIK Maturity Principal Amount Cost Fair Value Percent of Net Assets
+Industry Portfolio Company ^{(a) (b)} Investment Type ^(c) Rate (d) Cash/PIK Maturity Principal Amount Cost Fair Value Percent of Net Assets Transportation Services Worldwide Express Operations, LLC Subordinated Note 11.5%/1.0% 8/1/2020 \$12,678 \$ 12,578 \$ 12,678 Common Equity (2,500,000 units) (f)(h) 2,500 3,135 15,078 15,813 7% Total Investments \$391,338 \$396,355 163%

-Vending Equipment Manufacturing

-Ice House America, LLC

-Subordinated Note (i) 12.0%/3.5% 1/1/2020 \$ 4,098 \$ 3,903 \$ 3,668

-Warrant (1,957,895 units) (g) (i) (o) 216 47

-4,119 3,715 2%

-Total Investments \$448,338 \$ 443,269 179%

-- See Note 3 to the consolidated financial statements for portfolio composition by geographic location. - Equity ownership may be held in shares or units of companies related to the portfolio companies. - (c) All debt investments are income producing, unless otherwise indicated.
-Equity investments are non-income producing unless otherwise noted. - Rate includes the cash interest or dividend rate and paid-in-kind interest or dividend rate, if any, as of December 31, 2015.
-Generally, payment-in-kind interest can be paid-in-kind or all in cash.
-The investment bears interest at a variable rate that is determined by reference to LIBOR, which is reset monthly.
-The interest rate is set as LIBOR + 11.5% and is subject to a 12.5% interest rate floor.
-The Company has provided the interest rate in effect as of December 31, 2015.

-- Income producing.
-Maturity date, if any, represents mandatory redemption date.

-Investment is held by a wholly-owned subsidiary of the Company, other than the Funds.

-The entire commitment was unfunded at December 31, 2015.
-As such, no interest is being earned on this investment. (h) - Investment pledged as collateral for the Credit Facility (see Note 6 to the consolidated financial statements).

-The portion of the investment not held by the Funds is pledged as collateral for the Credit Facility (see Note 6 to the consolidated financial statements).

-The portion of the investment not held by the Funds is pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the consolidated financial statements).

-As defined in the 1940 Act, the Company is deemed to be an "Affiliated Person" of this portfolio company because it owns 5% or more of the portfolio company's outstanding voting securities or it has the - (k) power to exercise control over the management or policies of such portfolio company.
-Transactions in which the issuer was an Affiliated Person are detailed in Note 3 to the consolidated financial - As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" of and "Control" this portfolio company because it owns 25% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.
-Transactions in which the issuer was both an Affiliated Person and a portfolio company that the Company is deemed to Control are detailed in Note 3 to the consolidated financial statements. - Investment was on non-accrual status as of December 31, 2015, meaning the Company has ceased recognizing interest income on the investment. - Investment in portfolio company that has sold its operations and is in the process of winding down.
+- (a) See Note 3 to the consolidated financial statements for portfolio composition by geographic location. - (b) Equity ownership may be held in shares or units of companies related to the portfolio companies. - (c) All debt investments are income producing.
+Equity investments are non-income producing unless otherwise noted. - (d) Rate includes the cash interest or dividend rate and paid-in-kind interest or dividend rate, if any, as of December 31, 2014.
+Generally, payment-in-kind interest can be paid-in-kind or all in cash. - (e) Income producing.
+Maturity date, if any, represents mandatory redemption date. - (f) Investment is held by a wholly-owned subsidiary of the Company. - (g) The entire commitment was unfunded at December 31, 2014.
+As such, no interest is being earned on this investment. - (h) Investment pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the consolidated financial statements). - (i) The portion of the investment not held by the Funds is pledged as collateral for the Credit Facility and, as a result, is not directly available to the creditors of the Company to satisfy any obligations of the Company other than the Company's obligations under the Credit Facility (see Note 6 to the consolidated financial statements). - (j) As defined in the 1940 Act, the Company is deemed to be an "Affiliated Person" of this portfolio company because it owns 5% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.
+Transactions in which the issuer was an Affiliated Person are detailed in Note 3 to the consolidated financial statements. - (k) As defined in the 1940 Act, the Company is deemed to be both an "Affiliated Person" of and "Control" this portfolio company because it owns 25% or more of the portfolio company's outstanding voting securities or it has the power to exercise control over the management or policies of such portfolio company.
+Transactions in which the issuer was both an Affiliated Person of and a portfolio company that the Company is deemed to Control are detailed in Note 3 to the consolidated financial statements.

-Warrants entitle the Company to purchase a predetermined number of shares of common stock, and are non-income producing.
-The purchase price and number of shares are subject to adjustment under certain conditions until the expiration date, if any.